pavelsimo/learn-open-usd/README.md

 ### Overview

-- **Define prims.** Start with the basics by learning how to define various types of prims, setting the stages for our 3D creations.
-Understand the role and significance of different prim types within a scene.
+- **Define prims.** Defines various types of prims, which serve as the building blocks for 3D creations.
+Also covers the importance of different prim types within a scene.
-- **Retrieve prims by path.** Gain the ability to locate and retrieve prims using their specific paths, enabling precise control and manipulation of scene elements.
+- **Retrieve prims by path.** Locates and retrieves prims using their specific paths, enabling precise control and manipulation of scene elements.
-- **Validate prims.** Ensure the integrity of our 3D scenes by learning how to check if prims are valid.
-This step is crucial for maintaining a well-structured and error-free scene.
+- **Validate prims.** Ensures the integrity of 3D scenes by checking the validity of prims, a crucial step for maintaining well-structured and error-free environments.
-- **Set a default prim.** Discover how to designate a default prim for USD files, simplifying the management and navigation of complex scenes.
+- **Set a default prim.** Designates a default prim for USD files, simplifying the management and navigation of complex scenes.
-- **Understand USD API vs. schema-based API.** Explore the differences between using the USD API and the schema-based API, and understand when and why to use each approach for optimal results.
+- **Understand USD API vs. schema-based API.** Explores the differences between the USD API and the schema-based API, highlighting when and why to use each approach for optimal results.

 ### Examples